 Bovo continued to focus his legislative agenda on the betterment and safety of our community by sponsoring the Ashley Nicole Valdes Act, which requires defendants who have been arrested for leaving the scene of a fatal accident to be held in custody until a judge ruling.
 Due to his tenacity and dedication to public service, his colleagues in the Florida Legislature nominated him as Chairman of the Hispanic Legislative Caucus and was subsequently chosen to chair the Committee of Business Regulation in Tallahassee.

 Esteban L. Bovo, Jr. was born on June 12, 1962 in Queens, New York to Marilyn and Esteban Bovo-Carás.
 As a member of the 2506 Brigade, Esteban Bovo’s father instilled in his son the value of fighting for justice while his mother taught him the importance of compassion and service to the community.
-Esteban Bovo has been a proud resident of Miami-Dade County for over 45 years and holds a Bachelor's degree in Political Science from Florida International University.
-He is married to Viviana and has five children; Oscar (21), Bianca (20), Esteban (18), Sofia (12) and Alessandro (3).Back to Top Page Last Edited: Fri Dec 27, 2013 3:44:56 PM
+Esteban Bovo has been a proud resident of Miami-Dade County for over 47 years and holds a Bachelor's degree in Political Science from Florida International University.
+He is married to Viviana and has five children; Oscar, Bianca, Esteban, Sofia, and Alessandro.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.